The following account may startle you.

 Oh, what the heck, John thinks.
 I do deserve it!
 Old man Peterson has been busting my hump all week about the Olson account, and another belt of gin can only help.

 Holy shit!
 Speak of Old Man Peterson and the evil motherfucker appears!
-John thinks.
 He asks John how the Olson account and Suzy are getting along and the martinis allow John to lie like a carny: “They are getting along swell, sir!
 Very swell!”

 Knowing not the hell he is about to unleash, the boss buys his ace accountant a round.
 Well, he’s the boss! thinks John.
 Sure, the Old Man frowned a little at my martini, but that’s because he’s a fucking tight ass!